 Use the date range limit to narrow your search to a relevant time period.

-National and regional British newspapers representing different political and cultural views.
+Contains: National and regional newspapers representing multiple political and cultural views.

-Newspapers, pamphlets, proclamations, and newsbooks from the British Library.
+Contains: Newspapers, pamphlets, proclamations, and newsbooks.

 Also searchable in Gale Primary Sources.

-The Times (London) newspaper.
+Contains: The Times newspaper.

 Search for articles published in popular magazines and journals from different times in history.

-Popular British periodicals mostly from the 19th century.
+Contains: Popular British periodicals, mostly from the 19th century.

 Collections of several types of primary sources curated around a topic or theme.